-In the 1950s Seattle had no environmental restrictions or regulations on construction and development.
+In the 1950s Seattle had no environmental restrictions or regulations on construction and development in natural areas adjacent to ravines and creeks.
 Jay Roberts proceeded to cut down all the trees on his hillside development site because he intended to reveal the spectacular views of Lake Washington.
 The name given to the development was “Jay Roberts Country Club Estates.”
 The reason for the name was that the first houses were built along NE 85th Street with views of lake and mountains to the north/northeast, and adjoining to the Sand Point Country Club golf course behind the houses, to the south.

 The Jay Roberts’ site was so steep that at first, there was no road built up the hillside from Sand Point Way NE.
-Access to the houses was from the north, NE 95th Street, then via 45th Ave NE into the new development.
+Access to the houses was from the east side along NE 95th Street, then via 45th Ave NE, then southward into the new development.
 Roberts gave the names Inverness Drive and Paisley Drive to the development’s two major connecting roadways.
 These two names referred to places near Glasgow, Scotland and were meant to convey the idea of castle-like estate properties on a high vantage point.
 Jay Roberts moved into one of the first new houses at 4837 NE 85th Street.

 The new Inverness houses were much larger and more expensive than the ones Albert Balch had been building in nearby Wedgwood.
 In 1954 Balch was still building and selling three-bedroom houses in Seattle, as well as in Renton and Shoreline, for under $15,000 and within reach of war veterans with GI loans.
 In 1954 the new houses in Jay Roberts Country Club Estates were advertised at $35,000 to $43,000.